1st July 2026

 What is a microchip?

-Microchips are Radio Frequency Identification Devices (RFID) that are approximately the size of a grain of rice.
-They are inserted under the skin between the shoulder blades using a sterile needle applicator by a veterinarian or a suitably trained person.
-A microchip is detected by a RFID scanner and it will activate an identification number which is then used for animal identification and ownership details.
+A microchip for cats is a Radio Frequency Identification Device (RFID), approximately the size of a grain of rice.
+It is inserted under the skin between the shoulder blades using a sterile needle applicator by a veterinarian or a suitably trained professional.

 Why should I get my cat microchipped?

-From 2024, it will become a mandatory requirement for cats to be microchipped by the time they are 20 weeks old but getting your cat microchipped can also provide peace of mind especially as identification tags, while useful, can easily be lost or replaced.
+From 2024, it became a mandatory requirement for cats to be microchipped by the time they are 20 weeks old in the UK.

 What happens when I get my cat microchipped?

-The process involves inserting a chip under the skin between their shoulder blades.
-The procedure is done using a syringe and is quick and painless just as if they were having an injection.
+The procedure involves inserting a chip under the skin between the shoulder blades using a syringe.
+The process is quick and painless, similar to a routine vaccination.

-“Placement of a microchip is a simple procedure, and it is generally no more painful than a routine vaccination.
-Although the needle can look alarming it very rarely causes a pain reaction in animals and the materials used do not cause tissue reaction.”
+“Placement of a microchip is generally no more painful than a routine vaccination.
+Although the needle may look alarming, it rarely causes a pain reaction, and the materials used do not cause tissue reactions.”

 Is my cat already microchipped?